math4tots-misc/xc/README.md

     Strings must be immutable, so this seems basically safe.
     Performance so far seems ok without it.
 Come back to this if becomes issue.

+  * Some level of reflection e.g. Get the name of an object's type.
+    Doesn't seem that important right now.

 ### Finished TODOs